benrutter/dataframe-support-with-narwhals/dataframe-support-with-narwhals/slides.md

 # Pre-Narwhals

-Soda-core (amazing) manages to support *a lot* of dataframes, this is a pretty impressive feat, here's [a view of Soda's folder structure](https://github.com/sodadata/soda-core/tree/main/soda):
+Soda-core (amazingly) manages to support *a lot* of dataframes, this is a pretty impressive feat, here's [a view of Soda's folder structure](https://github.com/sodadata/soda-core/tree/main/soda):

 ```
 📂 soda